bcgov/pipeline-templates/tekton/README.md

 *Scans a given repository against a provided SonarCloud project.
 [SonarCloud](https://sonarcloud.io/)*

-Requires a secret within the task named `tkn-sonar-secret`.
+Requires a secret within the task named `tkn-sonar-token`.
 This is used to authenticate to SonarCloud or SonarQube.

 For scans with SonarCloud, create a `sonar-project.properties` file at the root of the repository that is referenced in the `repoUrl` parameter.